-The curriculum contains semester wise distribution of subjects both theory & practical content, lecture schedule and suggested relevant books.
-Dr. H. P. Parewa, Assistant Professor, (Soil Science) and Sh.
-L. K. Jain, Assistant Professor (Agronomy) of College of Agriculture, Sumerpur deserves appreciation for their critical input for compilation of course curriculum of immense use.
-I acknowledge their valuable co-operation and contribution.
-The sincere efforts of Dr. S. D. Ratnoo, Dean and Faculty Chairman, is also commendable and deserve appreciation for publication of syllabi in the present shape on behalf of Agriculture University, Jodhpur.
-I also place on record, the contribution made by Heads of the Departments and all the Faculty and supporting staff members.
-I do sincerely believe that this important document, which would be prove useful for the teachers, students and the entire faculty of Agriculture University, Jodhpur.
+This Curriculum has been prepared semester wise distribution of subjects including course outlines of theory and practical, lecture schedules along with relevant books.
+Dr. U. N. Shukla and Dr. Krishna Saharan of Agriculture University, Jodhpur did splendid work in shaping, restructuring and compilation of Course Curriculum of UG Programme and I acknowledge their valuable co-operation and contribution.
+I also congratulate and appreciate to Dr. B. S. Bhimawat, Dean and Faculty Chairman for the publication of syllabi in the present shape on behalf of Agriculture University, Jodhpur.
+I also acknowledge the contribution of Heads of the Departments and all the Faculty members and supporting staff.

+Further, I compliment to all the authors for the preparation of the Course Curriculum of UG Programme, which would prove useful for the students and faculty members of this University.